homanchou/xr/book/build-your-own-webvr-site.md

 Suffice to say that for any new controllers that we add, we'll just follow this directory and file naming convention and it should all "just work".
 Or we can use the Phoenix controller generators and they will generate this boiler plate for us.

-Go ahead and replace the contents of home.html.heex with something simple like:
+Go ahead and replace the contents of `home.html.heex` with something simple like:

 ```html
 <h1>Welcome to the XR Space</h1>
 ```

 If you look at `http://localhost:4000` now, we see our homepage is now updated but it looks absolutely atrocious.
 The H1 doesn't look bolded or centered, which would be the normal behavior even for an unstyled webpage since the browser adds some user-agent styling to basic elements.
-The reason why we're not seeing it is because Phoenix now with tailwind by default, a css framework and it stripes out ALL default formatting for every element so even the `<h1>` tag will render as plain text only.
+The reason why we're not seeing it is because Phoenix now ships with tailwind by default, a css framework and it stripes out ALL default formatting for every element so even the `<h1>` tag will render as plain text only.

 If we add this: